Joseph Delibert Memorial Scholarship

 To apply for this scholarship and more, complete the Consolidated Scholarship Application.

-To continue working on the Consolidated Application or another application you have already started, click here and go to the My Applications tab.
+To continue working on the Consolidated Application or another application you have already started, check the status of your application, or accept and release a scholarship you have been awarded, click here and go to the My Applications tab.

 The selection process is coordinated through the Community Foundation.
 A committee comprised of Community Foundation staff and community representatives reviews applications and selects recipient(s).